pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 ## Protocol

 TiKV uses the [Protocol Buffer](https://developers.google.com/protocol-buffers/) protocol for interactions among different components.
-Because Rust doesn’t support [gRPC](http://www.grpc.io/) for the time being, we use our own protocol in the following format:
+Because Rust doesn't support [gRPC](http://www.grpc.io/) for the time being, we use our own protocol in the following format:

 ```
 Message: Header + Payload